RobustFormer: Noise-Robust Pre-training for images and videos

-\begin{enumerate} \item We present a novel Discrete Wavelet Transform (DWT) based masked autoencoder architecture that is robust to spatial and temporal corruptions in both video and image data.
-To our knowledge this is the first work to implement DWT in Masked autoencoder setting.

-\item We perform comprehensive evaluation on several real-world noise types with varying severity levels in large-scale benchmark datasets.

-\item We demonstrate that our method performs equally well and in many cases better than commonly used IDWT variant which requires comparatively more compute resource and makes architectures overly complicated.
+In summary, our contributions are as follows:\\ $\bullet$ We present a novel Discrete Wavelet Transform (DWT) based masked autoencoder architecture that is robust to spatial and temporal corruptions in both video and image data.
+To our knowledge, this is the first work to implement DWT in a masked autoencoder setting.\\ $\bullet$ We perform a comprehensive evaluation of several real-world noise types with varying severity levels in large-scale benchmark datasets.\\ $\bullet$ We demonstrate that our method performs equally well and in many cases better than the commonly used IDWT variant, which requires comparatively more compute resource and makes architectures overly complicated.